Stable Behavior, Limited Variation: Persona Validity in LLM Agents for Urban Sentiment Perception: Methodology

 Agreement with human ground truth is evaluated using 5-fold cross-validation over the Cartesian product of consensus thresholds $\sigma$ and task formulations $P$.
 Figure~\ref{fig:percept_example} exemplifies how one particular image is annotated and why this particular image has been assigned for $P_3$ and $\sigma_3$ agreement.
 Here, $\sigma \in \{3,4,5\}$ denotes the minimum number of human annotators required to agree (higher $\sigma$ yields stricter consensus), and $P \in \{\text{$P_2^{-}$, $P_2^{+}$, $P_3$, $P_5$}\}$ defines the task: binary negative polarity ($P_2^{-}$), binary positive polarity ($P_2^{+}$), 3-class ($P_3$), and 5-class ($P_5$).

-Since MLLM predictions are fixed (no model training), all images that satisfy the $\sigma$ criterion are included in every fold.
+Since the annotation pipeline performs no model training or fine-tuning, the same model weights are used for every agent call.
+All images that satisfy the $\sigma$ criterion are included in every fold.
 To estimate variability, we resample 60\% of the annotation pool per image in each fold (716 annotations per image, from $\approx$1{,}194 total), recompute the modal sentiment, and evaluate performance.
 This yields between 2{,}868 and 35{,}850 annotations per fold, depending on $\sigma$.
 Metrics are averaged across folds.

 Uncertainty is reported as 95\% confidence intervals.
 This design progressively filters ambiguous images, ensuring that evaluation focuses on cases with stronger human agreement.

 We report Macro~F1 (primary metric, following the MLLMsent framework~\cite{dasilva2025multimodalllmssentiment}) and Cohen’s~$\kappa$ (unweighted for binary tasks, linear for 3-class, and quadratic for 5-class).